Hormone therapy for breast cancer

 Medications that stop the body from making estrogen after menopause

-Aromatase inhibitors are a class of medicines that reduce the amount of estrogen in your body, depriving breast cancer cells of the hormones they need to grow and thrive.
+Aromatase inhibitors are a class of medicines that reduce the amount of estrogen in your body, depriving breast cancer cells of the hormones they need to grow.

 Aromatase inhibitors are only used in women who have undergone menopause.
 They cannot be used unless your body is in natural menopause or in menopause induced by medications or removal of the ovaries.